Consumer medicine information

 For patients weighing less than 40 kg, adjustment of total volume is recommended when administering acetylcysteine, to minimise the risk of hyponatraemia, seizure, and death (see Section 4.2 Dose and Method of Administration).

-Patients on fluid restriction.
+Patients on fluid intake restriction.

 Use in hepatic impairment.